mainmatter/ember-simple-auth/packages/ember-simple-auth-devise/README.md

 authenticator and an authorizer that are compatible with customized installations of [Devise](https://github.com/plataformatec/devise).

+__As your user's credentials as well as the token are exchanged between the Ember.js app and the Rails server you have to make sure that this connection uses HTTPS!__

 ## Server-side setup

 As token authentication is not actually part of Devise anymore, there are some